 Section GD 10 operates, in limited circumstances, following a determination by the Commissioner.
-In order for section GD 10 to apply, the following requirements must be satisfied:
+For section GD 10 to apply, the following requirements must be satisfied:

-- There must be the leasing of property; - The owner of the property must be: - A person (as defined in the Act, and includes a company); or - Any 2 or more persons (whether jointly or in common); or - A partnership. - The lessee must be: - a relative of an owner (where the owner is a natural person); or - a relative of any member of the partnership that owns the property; or - a related company of the owner; or - where the lessor is a company, any person. - Where either the stipulated rent is less than adequate or the lease is silent on the payment of rent; and - The lessee uses the property in the derivation of gross income or exempt income.
+- There must be the leasing of property - The owner of the property must be: - o a person (as defined in the Interpretation Act 1999, and includes a company), or - o any two or more persons (whether jointly or in common), or - o a partnership. - The lessee must be: - o a relative of an owner (where the owner is a natural person), or - o a relative of any member of the partnership that owns the property, or - o a related company of the owner, or - o where the lessor is a company, any person. - The stipulated rent must be less than adequate or the lease must be silent on the payment of rent. - The lessee must use the property in the derivation of assessable income or exempt income.